-On Thursday, February 22, 2018, from 11am-4pm, spend a day sharing the incredible and diverse world of engineering and STEM/STEAM with girls and women of all ages.
-Celebrate National Engineers Week with a unique day of learning and fun – Introduce a Girl to Engineering Day!
+On Thursday, February 22, 2018, students, parents, teachers, STEAM professionals and Roebling Museum staff and volunteers spent a day sharing and exploring the incredible and diverse world of STEM/STEAM.
+Our annual celebration of National Engineers Week added a unique day of learning and fun this year – Introduce a Girl to Engineering Day!
 (IaGtED)

-Women in STEM/STEAM school/studies and careers can join us for a refreshing and candid luncheon and conversation about how to encourage and mentor more girls in science, technology, engineering, architecture and mathematics.
+It was a refreshing and candid day, including lunch, and conversations about how to encourage and mentor more youth, especially underrepresented girls, in the pursuit of science, technology, engineering, architecture and mathematics.

 Come and visit the historic site, Museum and village named for the family of the world’s first known female field engineer – Emily Warren Roebling – who worked tirelessly to help her husband build the iconic and majestic Brooklyn Bridge.
 Help us encourage, engage and interest more girls in the wide world of “engineering”.

 Contact Caren Cronin, Roebling Museum’s Volunteer, Program & Visitor Experience Manager for more information or to book your group for an IaGtED!
 Call 609-499-7200 or email firstname.lastname@example.org.
 Help more young women explore STEM/STEAM and shout the I am Gifted (IaGtED)!